nasa/icarous/Docs/SDD.md

 * On receipt of the MAV_CMD_DO_FENCE_ENABLE command, ICAROUS sends out a FENCE_FETCH_POINT message requesting a vertex.
 * Each geofence vertex must be encoded into the FENCE_POINT message and sent in response to the requested vertex.
 * After successfully receiving all the vertices, ICAROUS sends the MISSION_ACK message.

+##Traffic
+Traffic information can be send to ICAROUS via  the MAVLink command long message with the following parameters:

+* command: MAV_CMD_SPATIAL_USER_1
+* param1: Traffic id
+* param2: velocity - north component [m/s]
+* param3: velocity - east component [m/s]
+* param4: velocity - up component [m/s]
+* param5: lat [degrees]
+* param6: lon [degrees]
+* param7: alt [m]

+##Launching ICAROUS

+* Create an Icarous class.
+The class constructor takes a string of command line parameters and a class implementing the Mission interface as inputs.
+* Launch icarous using the run() method.
+* ICAROUS expects the following command line arguments:

+    * -v (flag enable warning/error message outputs to console)
+    * --sitl sitlhostaddress inputport (Not used if using --px4)
+    * --com comhostaddress inputport outputport
+    * --mode [active/passive/passthrough]
+    * --px4 serialport baudrate (Not used if using --sitl)

+* Send the MAVLink command message MAV_CMD_MISSION_START with param1 set to 0 after the flight plan and required geofences have been input.
+ICAROUS will start monitoring the operations from takeoff to landing.